 \end{theorem}

 The proof of Theorem~\ref{thm:degreeIntro} is based on a probabilistic argument.
-For certain graphs, we provide an improved lower bound on the vector choice number, avoiding the logarithmic term (see Theorem~\ref{thm:projective}).
+For certain graphs, we provide an improved lower bound on the subspace choice number, avoiding the logarithmic term (see Theorem~\ref{thm:projective}).
 This improvement relies on an explicit construction of finite projective planes.

 We note that a result of Saxton and Thomason~\cite{SaxtonT15}, improving on a result of Alon~\cite{AlonDegrees}, asserts that for every graph $G$ with average degree $d$, it holds that $\ch(G) \geq (1+o(1)) \cdot \log_2 d$, where the $o(1)$ term tends to $0$ when $d$ tends to infinity.
 Erd\"{o}s et al.~\cite{ERT79} proved that the choice number of the complete bipartite graph $K_{n,n}$ satisfies $\ch(K_{n,n}) = (1+o(1)) \cdot \log_2 n$, hence the lower bound of~\cite{SaxtonT15} is tight on these graphs.
-Theorem~\ref{thm:degreeIntro} thus shows a substantial difference between the behavior of the vector choice number and that of the standard choice number in terms of the average degree.
+Theorem~\ref{thm:degreeIntro} thus shows a substantial difference between the behavior of the subspace choice number and that of the standard choice number in terms of the average degree.

 For the complete graph $K_n$, it is easy to see that $\chv(K_n,\Fset) = n$ whenever $\Fset$ is a field over which no nonzero vector is self-orthogonal, such as $\R$ and $\C$.
-For finite fields, however, we show that the vector choice number of $K_n$ is strictly smaller than $n$ for every sufficiently large $n$.
-This in particular shows that the vector choice number over finite fields can be smaller than the choice number.
+For finite fields, however, we show that the subspace choice number of $K_n$ is strictly smaller than $n$ for every sufficiently large $n$.
+This in particular shows that the subspace choice number over finite fields can be smaller than the choice number.

 \begin{theorem} {thm:n-sqrt{n}} There exists a constant $c>0$ such that for every sufficiently large integer $n$ and for every finite field $\Fset$,

 \end{theorem}